andrey-vorontsov/petridish-project/PetriDish/README.txt

 		Tweak vision range formula

 Features for 0.1.0
-	Fix known issues: Cells stuck against each other trying to reach the same target.
+	Fix known issues:
-	Basic GUI
+		Cells stuck against each other trying to reach the same target Cells misprioritizing their targets by proximity (multiple possible causes, evaluate) Basic GUI
 		Simulation speed control
 			Slider to control speed